-- The semantics of <marked-file-number> in this context are those of a <file-number> element that consisted of that same <marked-file-number> element. - The declared type (section 2.2) of end of
+- The semantics of <marked-file-number> in this context are those of a <file-number> element that consisted of that same <marked-file-number> element. - The declared type (section 2.2) of <line-width> must be a scalar declared type (section 2.2).

-- An error (number 52, "Bad file name or number") is raised if the file number value (section 5.4.5.1.1) of <file-number> is not a currently-open (section 5.4.5.1) file number (section 5.4.5). - The line width is the evaluated value of line-width> Let-coerced to declared type Integer.

-- If Line width is less than 0 or greater than 255 an error (number 5, "Invalid procedure call or argument") is raised. - If the file number value was opened with <mode> Binary or Random this statement has no effect upon the file.
-Otherwise: - •Each currently open file number has an associated maximum line length (section 5.4.5) that controls how many characters can be output to a line when using that file number.
-This statement sets the maximum line length of file number value to line width. - •If line width is 0 then file number value is set to have no maximum line length.
+- An error (number 52, "Bad file name or number") is raised if the file number value (section 5.4.5.1.1) of <file-number> is not a currently-open (section 5.4.5.1) file number (section 5.4.5). - The line width is the evaluated value of <line-width> Let-coerced to declared type Integer. - If Line width is less than 0 or greater than 255 an error (number 5, "Invalid procedure call or argument") is raised. - If the file number value was opened with <mode> Binary or Random this statement has no effect upon the file.
+Otherwise: - Each currently open file number has an associated maximum line length (section 5.4.5) that controls how many characters can be output to a line when using that file number.
+This statement sets the maximum line length of file number value to line width. - If line width is 0 then file number value is set to have no maximum line length.